 In order to do this you should call, email and/or meet with City Councillors.
 Come prepared with evidence about your issue, such as research and collective feedback.
 This may include examples from other municipalities.

-Once you have at least one City Councillor who has agreed to champion your issue, they will bring forward a motion to a City Council meeting to get it added to the agenda.
+Once you have at least one City Councillor who has agreed to champion your

+It will be helpful to not only have yourself and your peers registered as speakers, but also supportive stakeholders who may represent other demographics. issue, they will bring forward a motion to a City Council meeting to get it added to the agenda.
 In policy work, it is important to do some background work and come prepared.
 This will only serve to strengthen the ask of your policy goal.
 It might be helpful to draft the motion for your City Councillor as they are typically understaffed.
 The City Councillor and their staff may be able to help you with what is needed to draft a motion.
 Again, you will need to do research and pull information together from various sources.